Editor’s Note: Updated March 18, 2022

 Chronic wasting disease (CWD) has been a chronic worry for Wyoming’s mule herds, causing slow wasting and death in any infected animals for 35 known-years.
 During the early years of managing this disease, Wyoming chose a cautious wait-and-see approach to managing the disease.
 Given the unknowns about CWD at the time, that was as reasonable a decision as any.
 There has been a significant amount of research on the disease in Wyoming, in neighboring Colorado, and in states like Wisconsin.
 The research thus far has shown us that CWD has negative effects on deer populations at infection rates above 10%.

-Recent data shows many of Wyoming’s herd-units are at these upper levels of CWD prevalence and are poised for population-level impacts.
+Recent data shows many of Wyoming’s herd-units are at these upper levels of CWD prevalence and are experiencing population-level impacts.
 For game managers, this means that the wait-and-see approach is no longer an option to maintain healthy mule deer populations.
 Wyoming Wildlife Federation, as well as other partners in conservation, are working to get the word out and help the Wyoming Game and Fish Department (WGFD) move the needle on managing this disease.
 Many believe we (as a state) waited longer than we should have to take action in reducing CWD prevalence, but it’s not too late to do right by our herds.

 The Federation supports two management actions specifically to help reduce CWD prevalence: the reduction in population density, especially older age males, in high prevalence areas, and the careful disposal of carcasses, as these management techniques are most supported by the available evidence.